 Installing the correct meter and making sure it functions properly are critical to accurate water measurement.
 There are many different types and sizes of meters, so it is important to choose the correct one.
 Section 2.1: Metering and Submetering of WaterSense at Work(308 pp, 6 MB, About PDF) provides information about best practices for meter selection and use.

 When looking for water-saving opportunities, leaks should be a first area to target.
 On average, leaks can account for more than 6 percent of a facility’s total water use.
-Leaks often go undetected, particularly if a facility is not routinely monitoring its water use.
-As described in the table below, water leaks can add up over time.
+Leaks and continuously running water may not always be visible, but they can add up quickly and become a major cost in water and energy bills.
+As described in the table at the bottom of this page, water leaks can add up over time.

 Potential Losses From Water Leaks